EmergentOrder/onnx-scala/README.md

 Currently at ONNX 1.8.0 (Backward compatible to at least 1.2.0), ONNX Runtime 1.7.0.

 ### A) Fine-grained API
-A complete\*, versioned, numerically generic, type-safe / typeful API to ONNX(Open Neural Network eXchange, an open format to represent deep learning and classical machine learning models), derived from the Protobuf definitions and the operator schemas (defined in C++) via the JavaCPP Preset for ONNX.
-We also generate implementations for each operator in terms of core methods to be implemented by the backend.
+A complete\*, versioned, numerically generic, type-safe / typeful API to ONNX(Open Neural Network eXchange, an open format to represent deep learning and classical machine learning models), derived from the Protobuf definitions and the operator schemas (defined in C++).
+We also provide implementations for each operator in terms of core methods to be implemented by the backend.

 This API is expressed via traits, with version-named methods.
 For example, Abs, the absolute value operator (defined here for operator set 6):